Table of Contents

 Since fleas can transmit certain types of worms, such as tapeworms, it's essential to implement a comprehensive flea control program for your pet.
 Itch Flea Treatment for Dogs and Itch Flea Treatment for Cats kills all adult fleas and halts all other flea life stages in their tracks!

-Hygiene Practices - regularly, including removing faeces from the yard and keeping bedding clean and dry.
+Regularly clean to remove faeces from the garden and keep bedding clean and dry.

 Minimise your pet's exposure to potential sources of infection, such as hunting or scavenging for prey, which may carry parasites.